spine-tools/spine-conductor/README.md

 Just like CLI Git, you can cancel a commit in the usual ways: cancel the edit, or provide an empty commit message.

-## possible bugs
-I think the logic to skip a release commit when there are no new commits is buggy.

-## where are the packages on Test PyPI?
+## where are the toy packages?
+You can find them on Test PyPI
 - [`sa-foo`](https://test.pypi.org/project/sa-foo/#history)
 - [`sa-bar`](https://test.pypi.org/project/sa-bar/#history)
 - [`sa-baz`](https://test.pypi.org/project/sa-baz/#history)